Maya civilization: Architecture

 The Puuc-style Labna gateway.
 The passage is formed by a corbel arch, a common element in Maya architecture.

 The Maya produced a vast array of structures, and have left an extensive architectural legacy.
 Maya architecture also incorporates various art forms and hieroglyphic texts.
-Masonry architecture built by the Maya evidences craft specialization in Maya society, centralised organization and the political means to mobilize a large workforce.
+Masonry architecture built by the Maya evidences craft specialization in Maya society, centralized organization and the political means to mobilize a large workforce.
 It is estimated that a large elite residence at Copán required an estimated 10,686 man-days to build, which compares to 67-man-days for a commoner's hut.
 It is further estimated that 65% of the labour required to build the noble residence was used in the quarrying, transporting, and finishing of the stone used in construction, and 24% of the labour was required for the manufacture and application of limestone-based plaster.
 Altogether, it is estimated that two to three months were required for the construction of the residence for this single noble at Copán, using between 80 and 130 full-time labourers.
 A Classic-period city like Tikal was spread over 20 km2, with an urban core covering 6 km2.
 The labour required to build such a city was immense, running into many millions of man-days.
 The most massive structures ever erected by the Maya were built during the Preclassic period.
 Craft specialization would have required dedicated stonemasons and plasterers by the Late Preclassic, and would have required planners and architects.